blockchainsllc/in3-docs/docs/bitcoin.md

 ![](btc_merkleproof.png)

 In order to verify the existence and correctness of transaction [K] we use `sha256` to hash [K] twice to obtain H(K).
 For this example the merkle proof data will contain the hashes H(L), H(IJ), H(MNOP) and H(ABCDEFGH).
 These hashes can be used to calculate the merkle root as shown in the picture.
 The hash of the next level can be calculated by concatenating the two hashes of the level below and then hashing this hash with `sha256` twice.
-The index determines which of the hashes is on the right and which one on the left side for the concatenation (Hint: swaping the hashes will result in a completely different hash).
+The index determines which of the hashes is on the right and which one on the left side for the concatenation (Hint: the placement is important, since swaped hashes will result in a completely different hash).
 When the calculated merkle root appears to be equal to the one contained by the block header we've hence proven the existence and correctness of transaction [K].

 This can be done for every transaction of a block by simply hashing the transaction and then keep on hashing this result with the next hash from the merkle proof data.
 The last hash must match the merkle root.
 (Hint: obviously the merkle proof data will be different for different transactions).